siriusphp/invokator/docs/2_3_event_dispatcher.md

 ### Stoppable events

-If you want some events to be able to stop the execution of the rest of the callables in the stack you can add the `Stoppable` trait to your event classes
+If you want some events to be able to stop the execution of the rest of the callables in the collection you can add the `Stoppable` trait to your event classes

 ```php
 use Sirius\Invokator\Event\Stoppable;